Missouri governor doesn’t want door-to-door vaccine help

 Parson has urged people to get vaccinated, while also declining to enact restrictions to control the virus’ spread, instead asking residents to take personal responsibility.
 Missouri — which leads the nation with the most new COVID-19 cases per capita over the last two weeks — never had a mask mandate, and Parson signed a law last month placing limits on public health restrictions and barring governments from requiring proof of vaccination to use public facilities and transportation.

 Over the weekend, the Republican governor tweeted a picture of himself at a fireworks celebration in the tourist town of Branson, a large crowd behind him.
-Branson is about 40 miles (65 kilometers) south of Springfield, where one hospital was so overwhelmed with patients that it temporarily ran out of ventilators and took to social media to beg for help from respiratory therapists.
+Branson is about 40 miles (65 kilometers) south of Springfield, where one hospital, Mercy Springfield, was so overwhelmed with patients that it temporarily ran out of ventilators and took to social media to beg for help from respiratory therapists.
+This week, Mercy Springfield set a pandemic high for hospitalizations.

 Just 29.5% of residents in the county where Branson is located have received at least one COVID-19 vaccine shot, state data shows.
 That is below the state rate of 45% and the national rate of 55.1% but not unlike several other southwest Missouri communities.
 Some have vaccination rates in the teens and 20s.